ancient wells and hurricanes

-Barbuda’s climate is sub-tropical with a temperature range from 18°C to 45°C. Rainfall is seasonal, usually with an average of under 100 cm per year, very dry.
-There are no rivers, streams or lakes but fortunately underground water is found in reasonable quantities and water is obtained from wells – some newly built and others that are very old but still maintained.
-Most households collect rainwater for drinking and household use in cisterns and tanks.
-There is a newly operational de-salination plant that although damaged in the hurricane provides limited water to those within reach of the village pipes.
+Barbuda’s climate is sub-tropical with a temperature range from 18°C to 45°C. Rainfall is seasonal, usually with an average of under 100 cm per year.
+Barbuda is very flat and very dry.
+There are no rivers, streams or lakes but fortunately underground water is found in reasonable quantities and water is obtained from wells – some newly built, and others that were built during slavery but which are still maintained today.
+This Barbuda wells study describes the importance of well water to our population.

 alternative energy for Barbuda

-Statistically September has produced the most dangerous storms for Barbuda with more direct hits here in this month, as tropical waves come lower off the African coast straight towards us.
-Hurricane Irma above was no exception – hitting Barbuda on September 5/6th 2017 – it was described by the rest of the world as a ‘super-storm’ and was the worst Category 4 storm (the highest category) in living memory.
+Statistically September has produced the most dangerous storms for Barbuda with more direct hits here in that month, as tropical waves come lower off the African coast straight towards us.
+Hurricane Irma below was no exception – hitting Barbuda on September 5/6th 2017 – it was described by the rest of the world as a ‘super-storm’ and was the worst Category 4 Atlantic storm (the highest category) in living memory.